 Treating Hair Loss

 Wigs, toupees and hair extensions are the simplest treatment for both men and women.
-Synthetic wigs can be relatively inexpensive, though may need to be replaced regularly.
+Synthetic wigs can be relatively inexpensive, though they may need to be replaced regularly.
 While there are wigs made from real human hair, they are much more expensive and require a high level of maintenance.

 Finally, there are medicines which can be taken to treat hair loss.